Flight Delay Compensation in the UK

 We take on the responsibility of enforcing your right to compensation from the airline.

-To date, we have helped over 16 million passengers process airline compensation claims.
+To date, we have helped over 2.516 million passengers get their rightful compensation.

 Common questions about delay compensation